Professors Andrews and Nahmod once again listed in Best Lawyers in America

 May 30, 2017

-For the second consecutive year, Professors Lori Andrews and Sheldon Nahmod have been listed in The Best Lawyers in America, an annual peer-review publication that names leading lawyers in all 50 states and the District of Columbia plus more than 60 additional countries.
+Once again in 2017, Professors Lori Andrews and Sheldon Nahmod have been listed in The Best Lawyers in America, an annual peer-review publication that names leading lawyers in all 50 states and the District of Columbia plus more than 60 additional countries.

 Professor Andrews is named as one of six leading Illinois lawyers in the area of biotechnology law.
 Professor Nahmod is named as one of four leading Illinois lawyers in the area of municipal law.

 To compile its lists, Best Lawyers surveys thousands of lawyers about the professional abilities of their colleagues within the same geographical and legal practice areas.
 If the votes for an attorney are positive enough for inclusion in Best Lawyers, that attorney must maintain those votes in subsequent polls to remain on the list for the next edition.